nicoduj/homebridge-harmony/README.md

 ## Changelog

+- 0.0.9
+  - [FIX] skipedIfSameStateActivities propery no more mandatory
 - 0.0.8
   - [NEW] add skipedIfSameStateActivities config list (see fields descrption).
   - [UPDATE] less Hub calls for currentActivity (refreshed only if it is not older than 2 secondes)